count-doku/fit-battery-data/README.md

+#TODO
+- Use functions from fitting.py for fitting

 # use_fmin.py
 Contains an example of using scipy.optimize.fmin fitting a 2nd degree equivalen circuit model to an artificial created voltage curve.
 ## Requirements